howtoprogrambirds/TokkieScript/README.md

 # TokkieScript
 TokkieScript is a fun programming language dedicated to an assignment from my study.

+### The requirements are:
+- [x] Written with the rules of Functional programming.
+- [ ] Can Compile on a Arduino Due.

 ### What to do:
 - [x] Lexer
 - [ ] Parser